 The question of why we grow old and how to stop it has intrigued us for long.
 As early as 1889, Professor Brown-Séquard - known as the father of endocrinology - stood in front of the Societé of Biologie to present his bold experience.
 He had injected himself with an extract of dog testicles in an attempt to increase his youthfulness vigour.
 The reception was not enthusiastic.
 Still, shortly after that presentation, a craze of "Séquard's Elixirs Of Life" flooded the market.
 The elixir did not really work.
 But it did not matter.
 The spark in the fight against old age was lit.

 Spring Chicken is about the latest on ageing.
-The research, the scams, and just how right are the advice you got from your grandparents, the articles you read on the news, or what your matcha-loving-spirulina-taker friend tells you.
+The research, the scams, just how right are the advice you got from your grandparents really was or the reality behind what your matcha-loving-spirulina-taker friend has been telling you.
 Bill Gifford, a veteran journalist of Wired, Businessweek and other publications, in a witty and often self-deprecating tone, guides us through a journey through the science and the hoax of ageing.

 The science behind old age

 It must have been tiring doing the research for the book.
 In an insatiately appetite to bring the readers the myths, facts, and theorems that make up this topic, Bill did a lot.
 Trips to the congress of the American Anti-Ageing Medicine in Orlando to hear the latest of supplements and growth hormones endorsed by celebrities.
 The National Senior Games in Cleveland, where 60-80 year olds compete in Olympic sports, with scores that would make us envious.
 Series of interviews with leading researchers and physicians.
 A 3 day series of thorough diagnostics tests and health checks he dubbed as the Blast.
 Trying out cold showers in the morning.